TheCat-In-TheClouds/MAGD271/Assignments/assignment_04_CardDeck/README.md

     * Shuffling of a [collection](https://docs.oracle.com/javase/tutorial/collections/intro/), specifically a stack.

+    * Linear interpolation from one vector to another can be used to simulate motion.

     * The implementation of an interface, specifically for the purposes of making a complex object easily comparable to another object of the same type, and thus able to be sorted in a collection.

     * User interactibility via